Serve our Clients • Serve our Community • Make a Difference

 • Board-friendly line items

-Patrol proposals are easy to explain: visits per day, GPS reports, bundled parking enforcement.
+Patrol proposals are easy to explain: visits per day, time-stamped photo reports, bundled parking enforcement.
 Managers and boards see exactly what they are buying — deterrence plus documentation, not an open-ended guard contract.

 • Property management company friendly